rootkovska/rootkovska.github.io/contact.md

 technical discussions.
 In most cases discussions are clearer, faster, and more comfortable using email!

-Skype does not offer any meaningful security or privacy and I have no illusions that other global PSTN or cellular telephony does offer it either.
+Moreover Skype does not offer any meaningful security or privacy and I have no illusions that other global PSTN or cellular telephony does offer it either.